CarverOThings/transcribble/README.md

 # Transcribble

-    > Transcribble is way to save my  time by pipelining the Medical Transcription process through whisper.
+    > Transcribble is way to save my  mother in law time by pipelining the Medical Transcription process through whisper.

     > Openai whisper was chosen for its active development, localization to maintain patient confidentiality, ease of use and it was open source.